stephenwanaswa/terraform-beginner-bootcamp-2023/journal/week0.md

 eg. ```./bin/install_terraform_cli ```

-If we are using a script in .gitpod.yml we need to point the script to a program to interpert it.
+If we are using a script in .gitpod.yml we need to point the script to a program to interpret it.

 eg. ```source ./bin/install_terraform_cli```